Railway Earns Rs12.267 Bln From Freight Business In Two Years - UrduPoint

 Railway Earns Rs12.267 Bln From Freight Business In Two Years

-Pakistan Railways has earned around Rs 12.276 billion from the freight trains during first two years of the present government, making a leap towards transformation of the organization into a profitable entity

-ISLAMABAD (UrduPoint / Pakistan Point News - 6th Nov, 2020 ) :Pakistan Railways has earned around Rs 12.276 billion from the freight trains during first two years of the present government, making a leap towards transformation of the organization into a profitable entity.
+ISLAMABAD, Nov 8 (UrduPoint / Pakistan Point News - 8th Nov, 2020 ) :Pakistan Railways has earned around Rs 12.276 billion from the freight trains during first two years of the present government, making a leap towards transformation of the organization into a profitable entity.

 "The freight train service suffered no loss during the last two years due to prudent policies introduced by the incumbent government," an official in the Ministry of Railways told APP.